 N11, N12, etc. network parameter data, where Nij represents a pair of data values.

-As usual, network parameter data is entered in magnitude-angle, dB-angle or real-imaginary format (i.e. pairs of values) as specified by the option line.
+As usual, network parameter data is entered in magnitude-angle, dB-angle, or real-imaginary format (i.e., pairs of values) as specified by the option line.
 All entries in a data line are separated by one or more whitespace characters; a data line itself is terminated by a line termination character or sequence.

 Shown below is an example of an S-parameter description of a 4-port network.